-This is the Scouting Cooking merit badge.
-Given to scouts starting at the age of 11 years old who can master cooking for a small group their own age.
-Surly, if a young man or woman at the age of 11 can conquer this task in the adverse conditions in the great doors using only charcoal and a camp stove, you can do it in the comfort of your own house in a nice warm kitchen with pots pans with hot and cold running water.
+Pictured above is the Scouting Cooking merit badge.
+This merit badge is offered to scouts starting at the age of 11 years old who can master cooking for a small group their own age.
+Surely, if a young man or woman at the age of 11 can conquer this task in the adverse conditions of the great outdoors using only charcoal and a camp stove, you can do it in the comfort of your own house in a nice warm kitchen with pots and pans along with hot and cold running water.

-This book will explain the basics and is the companion book to “The Recipe Book” as well as future videos from “Teaching a human to cook” series.
+This book will explain the basics and is the companion book to “The Recipe Book” as well as future videos from the “Teaching a human to cook” series.
 Explaining anything to a man is never easy.
-We have the attention span of a GNAT and if I can do it while drinking you can do it easy.
+We have the attention span of a GNAT and if I can do it while drunk from drinking beer or wine, you can do it easily sober.
 Cooking doesn’t take much thinking; you just have to be paying a little bit of attention so things don’t burn.
-Here you will be shown the skills need to cook.
+Here you will be shown the skills needed to cook.
 Then it is up to you to take your time, practice, drink and enjoy cooking.
 I usually drink while I cook and cook to relax or is it drink to relax and cook to eat.
 Either way this should be fun.
 The exception of course would be if ANY scouts were involved.
 Then drinking anything but water or coffee is strictly prohibited.
 So lets begin.

-During and up the early 1800’s cooking was an art that took a lifetime to learn and all day to prepare.
+Up until the early 1800s cooking was an art that took a lifetime to learn and all day to prepare.
 One of the things that made cooking so hard was there were NO measuring cups or measuring spoons!
 Could you imagine getting a recipe and have to guess the size of the cup or that everyone’s teaspoons were a different sizes as well as their cups!
-It wasn’t until the late nineteenth century when the Cooking School of Boston and Fanny Farmer wrote out recipes the included even measurements.
+It wasn’t until the late nineteenth century when the Cooking School of Boston and Fanny Farmer wrote out recipes that included even measurements.
 This was the first time in American cooking that graduated measuring cups and spoons were used to make using a recipe the same for anyone who could get the equipment.
-Remember too she was cooking with wood and coal.
+Remember too that she was still cooking using wood or coal for heat.

 Ok, back to our recipe and cooking in the twenty first century.
 Can you tell me what’s happening?
 “Yes, yes (eye roll) your cooking very funny”.
 What’s happening in the bowl?
 The water is being absorbed by the flour and there is also a leavening agent in there to make the pancakes light and fluffy called baking powder.
 That’s why those little bubbles are forming.
 It is actually double acting baking powder.
 That means it bubbles once because of the chemical reaction with the acid of buttermilk or cream of tartar and the base of baking soda.
 Then the second reaction occurs when you add heat or pour the batter onto the pan.
 “POOF” – it forms even more bubbles and rises on the grill.

 So, how do they look?
 Too fat you say?
-You can add a few tablespoon more water and thin out the batter or are they too thin?
+You can add a few tablespoons more of water and thin out the batter or are they too thin?
 Add more mix…..SLOWLY!
 Cooking is half science and half well a crap shoot!!

-You just cooked you first meal!
+You just cooked your first meal!
 BREAKFAST IS SERVED!!!
-Don’t forget the butter, the maple syrup and your mimosa (Or my wife’s preferred Bellini).
+Don’t forget the butter, the maple syrup and your mimosa (or some peoples fave, a Bellini).

-Next we can get fancy and add eggs, sausage, bacon and fresh squeezed OJ.
-Nah I’ll just stick with the Mimosa.
-You can also try the pancakes from scratch recipe or many variations and practice your new cooking skills.
+Next, we can get all fancy and add eggs, sausage, bacon and fresh squeezed OJ.
+Nah, I’ll just stick with the Mimosa.
+You can also try making the pancakes from a recipe from scratch or trying many different variations of pancakes like chocolate chip or blueberry.
+Just remember to practice your new cooking skills to get better.

 2 cups Bisquick